Best Orthotics for Toe Walking – These Shoes and Orthotics Help Prevent Toe Walking!

 Without a doubt, children’s shoe needs can vary depending on their age, activity level, and any specific foot conditions they may have.
 If you have any questions or need any further assistance, you can also contact us via email and we will get back to you as soon as possible.
 We are happy to help you find a different pair of shoes for your child so don’t hesitate to reach out if you have any questions.

-How to Order the Correct Shoe Size – In 2 Simple Steps!
+How to Order the Correct Shoe Size – In Two Simple Steps!

 The shoes can’t be too big, which means that we have to compromise on the amount of growing room that we provide for your child.
 Shoes that are too big make it easier for children to get on their toes.
-If you are unsure of your child’s foot length, foot shape, and what size to order online I suggest that you take a look at this article.
+I created a virtual shoe fitting service that will help you retrieve your child’s shoe size from home.

 Final Thoughts on Toe Walking Children